dshanske/indieweb-post-kinds/readme.txt

 		* Start of help system
 		* Hooks for possible future author data to be stored/retrieved from a nicknames cache
 		* Activation of the jam post kind, previously reserved.
+		* Addition of the read post kind, reflecting the reading of a book, as opposed to online content.
-	= Version 2.2.1 =
+		* Reserving of the quote post kind, for excerpting.
+Will be added in future version = Version 2.2.1 =
 		* Minor Tweaks and Bugfixes from changes in 2.2.0.
 		* Inputs Sanitized for Your Protection